lenskit/lenskit/README.md

 * `lenskit-cli` -- the LensKit command line interface.
 * `lenskit-integration-tests` -- additional integration tests for LensKit.

+## Running the Tests

+After you make changes, it's good to run the unit tests.
+You can run many of them from your IDE; run all tests in the `org.grouplens.lenskit` package (and subpackages) across all modules.

+To run the full test suite, including data-driven unit tests and integration tests, use Gradle:

+    $ ./gradlew check

 ## Copyright

 LensKit is under the following copyright and license: